Skip to content

 4. Can I change the primary care provider (PCP) I’m assigned to?

 Yes, there is a simple way to change primary care providers (PCP), which might be the right thing to do for several reasons.
 A good person to talk to about this would be the clinic nurse, who can help you.
 However, changing primary care providers or ‘doctor shopping’ is generally not helpful for the patient and results in longer visits and increase delays as you get to know the new provider.
+If you do decide to change PCPs after all, then you can initiate your request by navigating to “Downloadable Forms” in your Patient Portal and downloading, completing, and uploading the “PCP Assignment or Reassignment” form.

 5. Do I have to make an appointment?
 Can I just walk in?